starsite/FileMaker-Swift/README.md

 - - -

 ### URL schemes for FileMaker Go, FIAS, and iOS
-Use the `Open URL []` script step to launch other native/installed iOS apps
+How to use the `Open URL []` script step to launch another native iOS app
 * https://github.com/starsite/FileMaker-Swift/blob/master/URL%20schemes%20for%20FileMaker%20Go%2C%20FIAS%2C%20and%20iOS.md